-Lately, I’ve been making huge grain salads and enjoying over them successive days for lunch.
+Lately, I’ve been making huge grain salads, jam-packed with veggies and herbs, and enjoying over them successive days for lunch.
 Sometimes I arrange a sliced, hard-cooked egg and a plop of mayonnaise on top, and sometimes I add bits of cooked chicken from last night’s dinner.
 Other times I have my salad straight out of the container, deliciously on its own.

 My grain of choice these days is farro.
 I love its bigger-than-average size and tantalizingly chewy texture.
 But really, anything works for a salad like this.
 Whatever’s in the cupboard.